 Abdul: Hi, I’m the Community and Social Media Manager here at Claro.
 Today, I have a special guest who will be joining us shortly.
 But if you’re new to Claro, we’re a digital financial coach and community helping people make better smarter financial decisions.
-So I think I see Claire joining us now.
+So I think I see Clare Seal from My Frugal Year joining us now.
 Hi.
 How are you doing?

 Clare Seal: Yeah, good thank you!
 I’m sitting on these homemade Pokemon cards that my son made.